 Simple English definitions for legal terms

-Read a random definition: simple kidnapping
+Read a random definition: statement of utility

 Factoring: Factoring is when a company sells its unpaid bills to another company for a lump sum of money.
 The company buying the bills is called a factor.
 The factor gets the money from the bills when they are paid, and the company selling the bills gets money right away to help their business.